tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 include an "encrypted_client_hello" extension, the client-facing server proceeds with the connection as usual.
 The server does not decrypt the second ClientHello's ECHClientHello.payload value, if there is one.
+If the client-facing server rejected ECH and the first ClientHello included an "encrypted_client_hello" extension, the client-facing server MAY include the "encrypted_client_hello" extension with a payload of 8 random bytes.

 Note that a client-facing server that forwards the first ClientHello cannot include its own "cookie" extension if the backend server sends a